Hazel Lyon

 Hazel Lyon was born in 1931 and did her four year stint after she left school in 1945, first in the offices sending out invoices and dealing with credit notes, and then in the wine and spirit department where she became a dab hand at filling whisky bottles.

 Hazel’s parents were Percy Boyes and Lily Simpson who were married at Oulton Wesleyan chapel in 1922.
-Percy was a colliery byeworker and then a labourer at Armitage’s stone quarry but as he grew older he also spent time at the brewery.
+Percy was a pit pony driver at Water Haigh, then a byeworker and later a labourer at Armitage’s stone quarry.
+As he grew older he left the pit and was also taken on at the brewery.
 Before her marriage Lily had been in the bottling department for about 9 years from when she was 12 years old in 1913.
+As a child she lived with her family on Alma Street.
+Her father, Matthew Simpson, was a miner at one of the Bower pits on the Swillington side of the river.

 Hazel Lyon was also connected to the brewery through her husband, Derek Lyon, who was born in 1926.
 His father was Alexander Lyon, the son of a traction engine driver from Aberdeenshire who had moved to Yorkshire in the early 1890s.
 After leaving school to become an assistant at the co-op in Woodlesford Alexander moved to Bentley’s where he eventually became the yard foreman.
 In 1923 he married Edna Claybrough, the daughter of a Rothwell pit engine winder.
 After Alexander’s death in 1943 she lived rent free in a small cottage near the brewery entrance carrying out the unpaid duty of locking the offices and gates every night.